 First, let's take a look at the core of a good survey blueprint.

 Moving on, let's shed some light upon why we believe a good survey design is so crucial.
-In essence, there are three fundamental issues that need to be eliminated during the planning phase.
+In essence, three fundamental issues need to be eliminated during the planning phase.

-As stated before, the ultimate goal of a survey is to warrant that the data you collect matches the true thoughts, feelings and interests of the people that answer it.
-With that in mind, what should you do in order to ask the right questions?
+As stated before, the ultimate goal of a survey is to warrant that the data you collect matches the true thoughts, feelings, and interests of the people that answer it.
+With that in mind, what should you do to ask the right questions?

 Write, try and repeat.
 The pilot testing technique is indispensable.
 However, one thing you ought to do is spend time researching your audience.
 Get to know them while you keep asking the questions to yourself.
 Once you grasp their core identity, it will be much easier to identify meaningful questions from those who contribute nothing.
 Put on their shoes and try to be as critical as possible.

 Besides, a big part of the recruitment phase comes down to common sense or intuition.
-You wouldn't look for rich people in the neighbourhoods with the lowest income, as you wouldn't try to sign up people for an upcoming video game survey in a conservative political rally.
-Study your audience and implement the habit of having open conversations with your designated pilot testing team prior to the definitive survey to maximize the reliability of your results.
+You wouldn't look for rich people in the neighborhoods with the lowest income, as you wouldn't try to sign up people for an upcoming video game survey in a conservative political rally.
+Study your audience and implement the habit of having open conversations with your designated pilot testing team before the definitive survey to maximize the reliability of your results.

 Given this tendency, it has become an arduous task to recruit people and keep their attention for as long as the survey needs.
 This is why you should give them a reason to participate.

 First of all, money.
-Despite most surveys being free, if the sample you're seeking is specially low or hard to convince (or perhaps they could use some extra money), consider an economical reward.
-Note that this method won't probably won't work when surveying wealthy respondents.
+Despite most surveys being free, if the sample you're seeking is especially low or hard to convince (or perhaps they could use some extra money), consider an economical reward.
+Note that this method won't probably work when surveying wealthy respondents.

 Another option is to appeal to the inherent benevolence of the human heart, also known as "Asking for help".
 Share the word through social media or in person, as mentioned above, and make sure everyone who might be interested hears about it.
 There are still people out there willing to follow the path of selflessness and cooperation just for the sake of it.

-As we've seen so far, the way in which each question is displayed is just as relevant as the question itself.
-Avoiding grammatical mistakes and cohesion inconsistencies is moving you close to a successful survey before any piece of data has been collected.
+As we've seen so far, how each question is displayed is just as relevant as the question itself.
+Avoiding grammatical mistakes and cohesion inconsistencies are moving you close to a successful survey before any piece of data has been collected.

 Let's start with the order your questions should follow.

-Widen your scope and slowly narrow down as the questionnaire advances, specially if you're including any sensitive question: leave those for last.
+Widen your scope and slowly narrow down as the questionnaire advances, especially if you're including any sensitive question: leave those for last.